Ogirimah/Udacity-Trivia-App/README.md

 ## Introduction

 This is a project that requires each student to complete the backend implementation of a Trivia web app as part of the requirements to complete the Udacity Full-Stack Nono-degree program.
+The API needs to be capable of taking requests from the frontend, query the database, and return an appropriate and well-formated response to the frontend.

-It strengthens each student's ability to implement, test and document well structured APIs.
+The project strengthens each student's ability to implement, test and document well structured APIs.

 ## Starting the Project